brianblakely/slapstick-english-translation/docs/technical-notes.md

 battle-command, and exit-menu paths.
 Shared robot point-allocation and Program panels reached through `STR` remain inline at their stock addresses so the console interpreter never has to follow two relocation redirects at once.
+The three main-menu robot summary rows at `0x01EB23`, `0x01EB52`, and `0x01EB81` also remain inline because each row nests its robot name and EXP value through `STR`.
+Each translated row fits its original 35-byte slot; if a row is relocated, its nested return resumes against the redirect stub and can corrupt the following robot names.

 ## Dialogue font and layout